kovariktomas/Domoticz-PWS-Plugin/README.md

 1. `Upload Interval`, leave it `60` seconds
 1. Click on `Save`

+Now your PWS will start to upload its data to your Domoticz server at the specified port.
+Now we need to install the Domoticz plugin to created the required devices, listen to the specified port, retrieve the data and update the devices with the latest information.

 ## Installation
 1. Clone repository into your Domoticz plugins folder
     ```